 Lev Markiz, Conductor

 I condemn, in the strongest possible terms, the behavior of the Russian authorities as led by their president.
 I hope that all of my fellow musicians, wherever they are, will raise their voices in defense of Ukraine and Europe against the horrors of war and the suffering of millions of innocent people.
 Don’t be silent!
-This is the most important tool to try and stop the criminals!
+This is the most important tool against criminals!

 Mikhail Mordvinov, Pianist